In the last module, you learned to analyze code speed with Big O. Now you get to apply it.

 | "Find element by position" | Array (O(1) index) |

-| "Frequent insert/remove at front" | Linked list |
+| "Frequent insert/remove at front" | Linked List |

-| "Check if something exists" | Hash set |
+| "Check if something exists" | Hash Set |

 | "Process in order, one pass" | Array |

-| "Pair elements by key" | Hash map (from arrays) |
+| "Pair elements by key" | Hash Map |

 Off-by-one: forgetting arrays are 0-indexed

-for (int i = 0; i <= arr.Length; i++) accesses arr[arr.Length] which is out of bounds.
+for (int i = 0; i <= arr.Length; i++) - this tries to access arr[arr.Length] on the last iteration, which is out of bounds.
+Always use i < length, not i <= length.

 String immutability in loops